Fast radio bursts at the dawn of the 2020s: Observational constraints on theory

 \subsection{Constraining the progenitor}

-Even more than radiation mechanisms, the progenitor engines of FRBs are broadly debated in the literature.
-Most unique entries in the FRB Theory Catalogue\footnote{https://frbtheorycat.org/index.php} focus on the FRB progenitor \citep{platts_2019_phr}.
-These theories range broadly to encompass neutron star emission (both from isolated and binary systems), winds in utra-luminous X-ray sources (ULXs), compact object mergers (neutron stars, white dwarfs, black holes), active galactic nuclei (AGN), and superconducting cosmic strings.
+Even more so than radiation mechanisms, the progenitor engines of FRBs are broadly debated in the literature.
+Most unique entries in the FRB Theory Catalogue\footnote{\url{https://frbtheorycat.org/index.php}} focus on the FRB progenitor \citep{platts_2019_phr}.
+These theories range broadly to encompass neutron star emission (both from isolated and binary systems), winds in ultra-luminous X-ray sources (ULXs), compact object mergers (neutron stars, white dwarfs, black holes), active galactic nuclei (AGN), and superconducting cosmic strings.
 See \S~9 of PHL19 for more details on these models.

 The strongest constraints on progenitors still come from the observed repetition of some FRBs \citep{spitler_2016_natur}, ruling out cataclysmic engines for these sources.
-Whether all FRBs repeat remains an open question \citep{caleb_2019_mnras_484,chime_2021_arxiv_arxiv210604352}, but only a non-destructive process capable of producing bursts separated by seconds or minutes can explain repeaters.
+Whether all FRBs repeat remains an open question \citep{caleb_2019_mnras_484,chime_2021_arxiv_arxiv210604352}, but only a non-destructive process capable of producing bursts separated by seconds, minutes, and even years can explain repeaters.
 Repeating bursts also place lower limits on the total energy budget of the progenitor, which must be capable of powering all observed pulses, and potentially also additional pulses if emission is beamed and not always aligned towards the observer on Earth.
-The strongest constraints come from the longest-lived active source seen to date, FRB~20121102A. \citet{margalit_2020_mnras} estimate a total energy budget of $10^{49}-10^{50}$ erg for this source which they note is consistent with the magnetic energy reservoir of a magnetar; however, this number may change with the large samples of pulses from this source observed by the FAST and Arecibo telescopes \citep{li_2021_arxiv,aggarwal_2021_arxiv}.
+The strongest constraints come from the longest-lived active source seen to date, \aofrb. \citet{margalit_2020_mnras} estimate a total energy budget of $10^{47}$--$10^{49}$\,erg for this source which they note is consistent with the magnetic energy reservoir of a magnetar; however, this number may change with the large samples of pulses from this source observed by the FAST and Arecibo telescopes \citep{li_2021_natur,aggarwal_2021_apj,hewitt_2021_arxiv}.
 More active repeaters, sources with larger burst energies, and longer monitoring of currently active repeaters could place further constraints on this reservoir through future observations, as could observations of fading or quiescence in currently active sources.